Distributed Stochastic Momentum Tracking with Local Updates: Achieving Optimal Communication and Iteration Complexities: Introduction

 where each agent $i$ has access only to stochastic gradients of its local objective function $f_i:\R^p\rightarrow\R$.
 Such a formulation is common in numerous applications, including signal processing \cite{Dimakis2010gossip}, distributed estimation \cite{suresh2017distributed}, and machine learning \cite{chang2020distributed}.

-Communication overhead is a primary bottleneck for solving Problem~\eqref{eq:P}, particularly in large-scale settings.
+Communication overhead is a primary bottleneck for solving Problem~\eqref{eq:P} over multiple agents, especially in large-scale settings.
 For example, in federated mean estimation, each agent holds a $p$-dimensional local vector that must be transmitted to a central server in every communication round \cite{suresh2017distributed}.
-Consequently, the server incurs a communication cost of $\orderi{np}$ per communication round, which becomes a performance bottleneck when $p$ or $n$ is large.
-Distributed learning over networks, or decentralized learning, is a compelling alternative to mitigate such bottleneck \cite{nedic2018network}.
-Nevertheless, even under a sparse network, frequent transmission of a high-dimensional model remains prohibitively expensive.
+This results in a communication cost of $\orderi{np}$ per round, which becomes a performance bottleneck when either $p$ or $n$ is large.
+Distributed optimization over networks, or decentralized optimization, is a compelling alternative to mitigate this issue \cite{nedic2018network}.
+However, even in sparse networks, frequent transmission of high-dimensional models remains prohibitively expensive.

-To reduce the communication cost in distributed optimization, two primary strategies have been developed among others.
-One strategy is to accelerate the algorithmic convergence, thereby reducing the total number of communication rounds needed to reach a solution with desired accuracy.
-For example, the Distributed Stochastic Momentum Tracking (DSMT) method leverages momentum tracking and the Loopless Chebyshev Acceleration (LCA) technique to achieve an accelerated convergence rate \cite{huang2025accelerated}.
-However, DSMT adheres to a ``one-update, one-communication'' pattern, which can lead to suboptimal overall communication complexity.
+To reduce communication costs in decentralized optimization, two primary strategies have been developed.
+The first strategy accelerates the algorithmic convergence, thereby decreasing the total number of communication rounds required to achieve a solution with the desired accuracy.
+For example, the Distributed Stochastic Momentum Tracking (DSMT) method combines momentum tracking with the Loopless Chebyshev Acceleration (LCA) technique to achieve an accelerated convergence rate \cite{huang2025accelerated}.
+However, DSMT follows a ``one-update, one-communication'' pattern, which can result in suboptimal overall communication complexity.

-Another common strategy incorporates multiple local updates between consecutive communication rounds.
-This approach frequently skips communication and has been proven effective in reducing the total number of communication rounds \cite{liu2024decentralized,alghunaim2024local,koloskova2020unified,yang2024accelerating}.
-In particular, several works have established the linear speedup property with respect to the number of agents and the number of local updates.
+The second common strategy performs multiple local (stochastic) gradient updates between consecutive communication rounds.
+By skipping communications periodically, this approach has been proven effective in reducing the total number of communication rounds \cite{liu2024decentralized,alghunaim2024local,koloskova2020unified,yang2024accelerating}.
+In particular, several studies have established the {\em linear speedup} property with respect to both the number of agents and the number of local updates, provided the number of iterations is sufficiently large.